braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs/catalog.md

 # Creating a catalog

 With catalogs, you can reference non-user data in your Braze campaigns through [Liquid]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid).

+{% alert note %}
 You can create up to five catalogs across your company.
+{% endalert %}

 Creating a catalog involves importing a CSV file of non-user data into Braze.
 This allows you to  then access that information to enrich your messages.
 You can bring in any type of data into a catalog.
 This data is typically some sort of metadata from your company such as product information for an eCommerce business, or course information for an education provider.

 Once this information is imported, you can begin accessing it in messages in a similar way to accessing custom attributes or custom event properties through Liquid.

-## Step 1: Create your CSV file
+## Preparing your CSV file

-Before creating a catalog, be sure to have your CSV file ready first.
+Before creating a catalog, be sure to have your CSV file ready first if your preferred catalog creation method is to upload.

 Note these guidelines when creating your CSV file.
 The first column of the CSV file must be a header of `id`, and each item's `id` must be unique.
 All other column names must be unique.
 Additionally, the following limitations apply to catalog CSV files:

 - Maximum of 5,000 items (rows)
 - Maximum of 30 fields (columns)